daidaiershidi/daidaiershidi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a third-year master's student at Dalian University of Technology (DUT), where I received my bachelor's degree in computer science.
+I am currently in the third year of my master's program at Dalian University of Technology (DUT), where I earned my bachelor's degree in computer science.

-During my master's degree, my research focus is primarily on human-centered action understanding using video or skeletal data.
-Additionally, I am interested in causal learning and self-supervised methods, which provide valuable perspectives for understanding most tasks.
-Recently, I have been exploring generative modeling and its application to human-related understanding tasks, with the aim of providing assistance to humans in daily life through AI algorithms.
+Throughout my master's program, I have primarily focused my research on understanding human actions from video, with a strong emphasis on human-centered approaches.
+Additionally, I have a keen interest in causal learning and self-supervised methods, which offer valuable perspectives for tackling a wide range of tasks.
+Recently, I have been delving into diffusion model and its application to tasks related to human understanding, aiming to develop AI algorithms that can assist people in their daily lives.

-📢📢📢 I am seeking a PhD position (Fall 2024).
-Please feel free to contact me if you would like to discuss potential opportunities or learn more about my qualifications. 😃
+📢📢📢 I am actively pursuing a PhD opportunity for the Fall of 2024.
+Please feel free to contact me if you would like to discuss potential opportunities or learn more about my qualifications (You can reach me via WeChat at lcxlcxlky).
+Thank you! 😃

 <!-- # 🔥 News